Uploadi/Uploadi/README.md

 - 👋 Hi, We’re @Uploadi
 - 👀 We’re interested in Android Apps, ...
-- 🌱 We’re currently learning Java, ...
+- 🌱 We’re currently learning Java, Dart, TypeScript and more.

 <!---
 Uploadi/Uploadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.